Living Smart And Healthy

 methi chole

-Spices: Basic Indian dry spices like coriander powder, turmeric powder, red chili powder, amchur powder, Kashmiri red chili powder, and garam masala or chana masala.
+Common Indian spices such as coriander powder, turmeric, red chili powder, Kashmiri red chili powder, amchur (dry mango powder), and garam masala or chana masala are used.

-Whole Spices: Cumin seeds, black cardamom, bay leaf, cinnamon stick, whole red chili, and asafetida.
+Cumin seeds, black cardamom, bay leaf, cinnamon stick, dried red chilies, and a pinch of asafetida add warmth and complexity.

 methi chole